karisazi/faq-chatbot/README.md

 # 🤖 FAQ Chatbot

-An intelligent chatbot designed to answer frequently asked questions about Nawatech, making it easy for people to find information quickly in an interactive way.
+An intelligent chatbot designed to answer frequently asked questions about Medical, making it easy for people to find information quickly in an interactive way.

 ## 📑 Table of Contents